lexibank/tlopo/out/vol4/chapter7.md

 <a id="p-391"></a>

 Although sources for a number of languages give a term for ants in general, I cannot reconstruct a POc generic.
 It is likely that the dominant ant species varies from place to place, and that the term for that species has become the generic term in that area.
-In Yabem (NNG), for instance, the generic term is lese?, in Sudest (PT) it is vwara-vwara, in Vitu (MM) duri-duri. and in Kwaio (SES), ta-galo.
-In Wayan Fijian kadi (from POc &ast;kadik ‘stinging black ant’) has become the generic.
-In Niue and Tonga, Id (from POc &ast;loRo ‘large red stinging ant’) is the generic form.
+In Yabem (NNG), for instance, the generic term is _lêsêʔ_, in Sudest (PT) it is _vwara-vwara_, in Vitu (MM) _duri-duri_, and in Kwaio (SES), _ta-galo_.
+In Wayan Fijian _kadi_ (from POc _&ast;kadik_ ‘stinging black ant’) has become the generic.
+In Niue and Tonga, _lō_ (from POc _&ast;loRo_ ‘large red stinging ant’) is the generic form.
 However, a number of POc reconstructions can be made for ant taxa.

 <table>
 <tr>